Answers to the most frequently asked questions about how the UIS collects, produces and disseminates education data.

-Currently, the UIS bases its teacher projections on the achievement of universal primary education (UPE) by 2015, which is enshrined in both the Millennium Development Goals and Education for All targets.
-These projections are therefore calculated based on the assumption of full enrolment in 2015 using population projections from the United Nations Population Division (UNPD).
-There is also a quality improvement aspect to the projections, which assumes, from the base year to the target year of projection, (i) a reduction by one-half in primary-level grade repetition and (ii) a pupil-teacher ratio no higher than 40:1.
-The calculation uses, where available, national annual teacher attrition rates - which generally range between 2.5% and 7.5% - to project the total number of teachers required to achieve UPE.
+Teacher projections are made based on the assumption of full enrolment in 2030 using population projections from the United Nations Population Division (UNPD).
+There is also a quality improvement aspect to the projections, which assumes, from the base year to the target year of projection, (i) a reduction by one-half in primary and secondary-level grade repetition and (ii) a pupil-teacher ratio no higher than 40:1 for primary education and 25:1 for secondary education.
+The calculation uses, where available, national annual teacher attrition rates - which generally range between 2.5% and 7.5% - to project the total number of teachers required to achieve universal primary and secondary education.
 When estimates of the annual teacher attrition rate are not available for a country, an overall rate of 5% is assumed.
-For the post-2015 period, the projections will be revised to respond to the new demand for teachers expressed in the Agenda 2030 for Sustainable Development Goals and Education 2030.
+More information on the projection methodology

 Where can I learn more about how specific indicators are calculated?
 For example, the survival rate by grade or school life expectancy?

-The UIS Glossary provides detailed information for a wide range of indicators including: definitions, data requirements, calculation methods, data sources and translations of terms in the six official UN languages.
+The UIS Glossary provides detailed information for a wide range of indicators including: definitions, data requirements, calculation methods, data sources and translations of terms in the six official UN languages (in development).
 In addition, the glossary provides an explanation of how to interpret the values of a given indicator.